 Here are a few typical scenarios.

-Mrs. M is a 53 year old woman who comes to the clinic for joint pain.
+Mrs. M is a 53-year-old woman who comes to the clinic for joint pain.
 About 3 months ago, she noticed that she was having a lot of difficulty removing her rings.
 She really didn’t pay much attention to it.
-She told herself, “I must be eating too much salt”.
+She told herself, “I must be eating too much salt”, “I must be getting old”.
 Over the course of the next few weeks she began developing pain and swelling involving her knuckles.
 The pain is particularly worse first thing in the morning and sometimes wakes her up in the middle of night at times.
 She also states, “My hands feel like a claw in the morning”.
 The stiffness last well over one hour in the morning and typically, by noon she’s as good as she is going to be for the rest of the day.
 She’s tried ibuprofen, naproxen, and acetaminophen but nothing seems to work.
 She also remarks that her hot flashes have gone completely out of control recently.

 Inflammatory vs. Non-inflammatory joint pain